Etosha-Kunene Histories brings together and builds on years of prior research and publications work by all of us in Namibia, as listed below:

 Head of Division, Life Sciences Division

-Lendelvo, S., Nghitevelekwa, R. and Pinto, M. in press.
-Gendered climate change induced human-wildlife conflicts (HWC) amidst COVID-19 in the Erongo Region, Namibia, in Böhm, S. and Sullivan, S. (eds.)
+Lendelvo, S., Nghitevelekwa, R. and Pinto, M. 2021 Gendered climate change induced human-wildlife conflicts (HWC) amidst COVID-19 in the Erongo Region, Namibia, in Böhm, S. and Sullivan, S. (eds.)
 Negotiating Climate Change in Crisis.
 Cambridge: Open Book Publishers.

 Lendelvo, S., Mechtilde, P. & Sullivan, S. 2020 A Perfect Storm?
 COVID-19 and community-based conservation in Namibia.
 Namibian Journal of Environment 4(B): 1-15.

 Lendelvo, S., Shapi, M. & Mapaure, C. 2020 The economic viability of emerging commercial farmers under the resettlement programme, pp. 35-50 in Odendaal, W. & Werner, W. (eds.)
 ‘Neither Here Nor There’: Indigeneity, Marginalisation and Land Rights in Post-independence Namibia.
 Windhoek: Land, Environment and Development Project, Legal Assistance Centre.

 Nghitevelekwa, R., Nakanyete, F. & Lendelvo, S. 2020 Access to land and security of tenure for the San people in Namibia: the case of Okongo Constituency, Ohangwena Region, pp. 215-227 in Odendaal, W. & Werner, W. (eds.)
 ‘Neither Here Nor There’: Indigeneity, Marginalisation and Land Rights in Post-independence Namibia.
 Windhoek: Land, Environment and Development Project, Legal Assistance Centre.